leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 → β``.
 Think of this as the function from ``α`` to ``β`` which maps any value ``x`` to the value ``t``.

-Here are some more examples:
+Here are some more examples

 ```lean
 constant f : Nat → Nat